Let your AI agents use Git. Without fear.

 A larger focused commit surface for staging, reviewing diffs and composing commits without fighting cramped side panels.

-See which repositories are dirty, behind, ahead, divergent or need attention without opening them one by one.
+See which selected local repositories are dirty, behind, ahead, divergent or need attention without opening them one by one.

 Partial clone, sparse checkout, focused branch filtering and performance-conscious repository refresh policies.